dcm4che/dcm4chee-arc-cs/docs/security/audit/dicom-instances-accessed.rst

 - Objects are retrieved from an external archive by HL7 Prefetch Scheduler
 - Update study/series expiration date using UI / Study Retention Policy / HL7 Study Retention Policy.
 - Update study attributes using UI.
-- Series/Instances of a study are deleted on subsequent receive of objects having same SOP IUID but different Series IUID
+- Previous series/instances of a study are deleted on subsequent receive of objects having same SOP IUID but different Series IUID

 Message Structure
 -----------------